 Now we can apply part 3) of Proposition~\ref{compri} to deduce that (\ref{gamma=minL}) holds with $\langle\sigma\tau^i\rangle$ in place of $G$.
 This shows that also the ramification ideals $I_{\langle\sigma\tau^i\rangle}$ are equal to $I_{\cE_1}\,$.

 Finally, since $\Gal L|K$ is the union of all subgroups listed above, it follows that (\ref{gamma=minL}) also holds for $G=\Gal L|K$.
 Hence, $I_G=I_{\cE_1}\,$.
-We have now proved: \begin{proposition} There are Galois extensions of degree $p^2$ of valued fields in equal characteristic $p$ that have only one ramification group, and this ramification group is principal although the extension is not defectless. \end{proposition}
+We have now proved: \begin{proposition} There are Galois extensions of degree $p^2$ of valued fields in equal characteristic $p>0$ that have only one ramification ideal, and this ramification ideal is principal although the extension is not defectless. \end{proposition}